Fault injection: Software implemented fault injection

 These techniques are often based around the debugging facilities provided by computer processor architectures.

 Protocol software fault injection

 Complex software systems, especially multi-vendor distributed systems based on open standards, perform input/output operations to exchange data via stateful, structured exchanges known as "protocols."
 One kind of fault injection that is particularly useful to test protocol implementations (a type of software code that has the unusual characteristic in that it cannot predict or control its input) is fuzzing.
 Fuzzing is an especially useful form of Black-box testing since the various invalid inputs that are submitted to the software system do not depend on, and are not created based on knowledge of, the details of the code running inside the system.

 Hardware implemented fault injection

-This technique was applied on a hardware prototype.
-Testers inject fault by changing voltage of some parts in a circuit, increasing or decreasing temperature, bombarding the board by high energy radiation, etc.
+The hardware fault injection method consists in real electrical signals injection into the DUT (devices under testing) in order to disturb it, supposedly well working, at hardware low level, and deceive the control - detection chain (if present) in order to see how and if the fault management strategy is implemented.

+This technique is based on a nail bed, necessary to contact the electronics of the products, where a specific test pad has been left free (Design for testability of PCB), and properly inject disturbance signals, in order to see the product's control- reaction arm's reaction if present.

+It's a technique often used to certify and validate reaction to fault in high reliability products, where safety is involved (Military, Medical, Autonomous vehicle).

+The proper low level physical injection is very critical, not only because the different types of signals should have different types of disturbance (voltage, coupling impedance etc.), but also a very appropriate timing when the disturbance shall be injected, to avoid serious damage to the DUT generation's dangerous short circuit.

+Any single components present in the DUT (from dipole type resistor, capacitor, diode) to tripolar transistors, CMOS, ECC) up to complex chip (Low voltage converter, power unit, CPU, RAM, ECC), is susceptible to a fault method (short, open, drift ECC) that can be studied during a FMEDA analysis using statistical method (MIL HBK) and determine the most dangerous with a Functional safety approach (ISO 26262 A), then real test shall be executed on any permutation there considered risky.

+Because of the wide complexity a dedicated and complex tools is necessary.